atu-se/atu.innomadic.com/courses/set/index.md

 Instructions for setting up Python virtual environment:

-1. Open Powershell as administrator and run `Set-ExecutionPolicy Unrestricted`
+1. Open Powershell as administrator and run `set-executionpolicy remotesigned`
 2. Open a terminal to the folder you want to use
 3. python -m venv .venv
 4. Activate the environment .venv\Scripts\Activate.ps1